-Read on to learn about the pick up, put-down method and how to use it to help a baby sleep better.
+Read on to learn about the pick up, put down sleep training method and tips to use the method effectively to put your baby to sleep.

 What Is The Pick-Up, Put Down Method?